By Cheri Sicard

 In this section, I counted at least seven tips.
 This is before they get to the nine tips touted in the video’s title:

-#2 Blind spots in front: Depending on the model of the motorhome, there can be 3-6 feet in front that is not visible to you, so extra caution, especially when pulling out, needs to be exercised.
+#2 Blind spots in front: Depending on the model of the motorhome, there can be 3-6 feet in front that are not visible to you.
+So extra caution, especially when pulling out, needs to be exercised.

 #3 Tail swing: Watch the video for a demo, but if you want to keep your motorhome in one piece, you need to be aware of what the back end of it is doing, especially in tight spaces or when fueling.
 Miscalculating tail swing is the #1 cause of insurance claims.

 #4 Plan fuel stops: There are going to be some gas stations where you simply are not going to fit.
-Of course, truck stops will not present issues, but never let your fuel get low so you are dependent on the next stop, as you may not fit.
+Of course, truck stops will not present issues, but never let your fuel get so low that you are dependent on the next stop, as you may not fit.

 #5 Watch your speed: It simply is not safe to go fast in a motorhome.
 Slow down and arrive alive.